Charles McCallon Alexander.

 Alas, the first of the recordings is in the worst condition.

-Here, CMA tells of an incident during the Torrey-Alexander mission in Australia.
+Here, CMA tells of another incident during the Torrey-Alexander mission in Australia.

 In much the same vein, the first side from the second session relates how a stage comedy performer renounced his hitherto trivial life, and turned to become a fellow evangelist.

-This is in many ways the most interesting of the discs, as Helen reads a transcription of the famous hymn-poem ‘The Ninety and Nine’.
+This is in many ways the most interesting of the discs, as Helen Cadbury Alexander (age 28) reads a transcription of the famous hymn-poem ‘The Ninety and Nine’.
 She is not credited as a performer in the Gramophone Company files, but the label of the disc and its content just goes to show, you cannot take any written record for granted – even from the E.M.I.
 Archives!

 This, the last of the issued recordings, is very much a re-make of the first one above.
 However this disc is in much better condition.
-Double sided discs were not made by the Gramophone Company until 1912, so clearly this one, which is double-sided, dates from after 1912.
-Indeed, the fact that the trade mark is in sepia, firmly fixes it in the wartime austerity period 1915 – 1919 or even 1920, when the colour was reinstated.
+Double sided discs were not made by the Gramophone Company until 1912 – and indeed, the Gramophone Company was not even called ‘His Master’s Voice’ until 1910; so clearly this one, which is double-sided, dates from after 1912.
+Furthermore, the fact that the trade mark is in sepia, firmly fixes it in the wartime austerity period 1915 – 1919 or even 1920, when the colour was reinstated.
 It is most likely that CMA had this disc pressed to order by HMV, perhaps in a small quantity, for family and friends?
+We are, of course, still looking for the other three discs…

 Page originally published 2004.